Aceinna/docs_openrtk/tutorial/IMU/DataAcquisition.rst

 Inside *inertialAndPositionDataProcessing()* several getter-functions are provided.
 These functions obtain sensor data directly from the sensor data-buffers.
-Function names, described in the following table, were chosen to make clear the task of each function.
+Function names, described in the following table, were chosen to make the task of each function clear.

 .. table:: **Table 1: Sensor Measurement Getter Functions**